\"Writing.Com

 *Questiong* What’s your experience with passwords, and how many times do you reset it?

-*Thought2* Feedback from my last newsletter, "Writing Goals - Here We Go Again!, to answer the question: What goals do you hope to accomplish in 2022?
+*Thought2* Feedback from my last newsletter, "Writing Goals - Here We Go Again!Open in new Window., to answer the question: What goals do you hope to accomplish in 2022?
 Do you write a list or take it one day at a time?

-eyestar~* : Oh my gosh!
+eyestar~* Author Icon : Oh my gosh!
 This edition has great suggestions and clearly expressed.
 I loved how you used a lot of quotes as wisdom is expansive and appealing to me.
 Your dropnotes at the end really add your flair.
 I did not even see that new WDC heading...now I will use it too.
 Adding humour to the serious topic of goals is so relevant too.
 We should not take ourselves too seriously.... just be inspired and do one step at a time.
 Thanks for your New Year's guidance!

 You're welcome, and thanks for the comment!
 I had fun finding the quotes, and I agree, it's a good thing if you can laugh at your goals ...
 Um, ... *Think* *Laugh* Have a great year of writing!